 Let’s start off with a brainteaser for pattern recognition.
 Can your students work out which patterned block goes in the fourth spot?

-A brainteaser to test students’ spatial visualization and their ability to study 3-D figures.
-Can your students work out how many blocks are in this 3-D tower?
+A brainteaser to test students’ spatial visualization and their ability to study 3D shapes.
+Can your students determine how many blocks are in this 3D tower?

 This brainteaser is great to test spatial visualization.
-Students have to mentally put together the 3-D cube to work out the correct net.
+Students have to mentally put together the 3D cube to determine the correct net.

 4. How many triangles?

-In this visual brainteaser, students need to work out how many triangles there are in the image.
+In this visual brainteaser, students need to put their brains to work to figure how many triangles there are in the image.

 5. How many squares?

-Similar to the visual brainteaser above, however students need to work out how many squares they can see.
+This one is similar to the brain game above, however, students need to figure out how many squares they can see.

 6. Move one glass only…

 In this visual brainteaser, students can see three glasses on the left that are full and three on the right that are empty.
 If they make one small change, they can make a row of alternately full and empty glasses, but they only do one change!
 What do they have to do?